30-Second Overview

 Priority Areas:

-- Semiconductor industry chain security
+- Semiconductor supply chain security

 - Cloud service sovereignty